-The last twelve months have been impacted by the lingering impact of COVID-19 measures, supply side shortages, inflationary pressures, rising interest rates and a global economic slowdown.
-During this period our investment manager has worked with portfolio management teams to navigate the fast-evolving landscape.
-In all cases, Mercia has been working very closely with investee management teams to support them to overcome liquidity, operational and other business challenges.
+The last eighteen months have been impacted by the lingering impact of COVID-19 measures, supply side shortages, inflationary pressures, rising interest rates and a global economic slowdown.
+During this period our investment adviser has worked with portfolio management teams to navigate the fast-evolving landscape.
+In all cases, Mercia has been working very closely with investee management teams to support them to overcome liquidity or operational challenges.